• Skip to primary navigation

 Yep!
 If you are crunched for time, make this recipe using the stove top.
 To make this a one pot stove top recipe, use a large pot like a Dutch oven that you can brown the meats in.

-After you brown the meats, remove the excess grease from the pot.
-Then, add all of the ingredients back into the pot.
+After you brown the meats, drain them on a plate lined with paper towel and remove the excess grease from the pot.
+Then, add all of the ingredients into the pot.
 Cover the pot with a lid, and cook on medium low heat for 35 minutes.
 Then, salt to taste and serve.

 Two bowls of chili surrounded by a napkin, glass of drink, and lime and parsley garnish.